 Defining strategy itself can be a slippery concept.

-“You'd be surprised how many C-level execs I've worked with or taught can't easily answer that question,” said Petranka, assistant dean of Fuqua's new Master of Quantitative Management program.
+“You'd be surprised how many C-level execs I've worked with or taught can't easily answer that question,” said Petranka, assistant dean for Fuqua's new Master of Quantitative Management: Business Analytics program.
 “Without getting too far into the weeds, you can think of strategy as your organization's intentional identity.
 It's who you've chosen to be and more importantly, who you've chosen not to be.
 With limited resources you can't be great at everything.
 You have to choose your identity.
 In an organizational setting, this identity has to explicitly define what your measurable goals are, what things you've decided to be good at to achieve those goals, and how you're going to be good at those things.”

 In IT, words like cloud computing and big data get thrown around a lot.

 “These aren't strategies,” Petranka said.
 “These are tactics.”